ericquirinale/coinBot/README.md

 # coinBot
 Discord Bot with crypto functionality

-Add token to token.txt and install the required dependencies
+Add private token to token.txt and install the required dependencies to run

 $help for a list of commands